New Zealand – Day 2 – Ergonomic desk

 Museum of Lost Interactions

-Posted by jerry on March 20th, 2007 — Posted in History, Journal, New media, Technology
+Posted by Jerry on March 20th, 2007 — Posted in History, Journal, New media, Technology

 What a gem!
 Sharon came across a wonderfully quirky site dealing with pre-digital technologies that addressed the communicative and interactive needs of today.
 So they were technologies ‘before their time’.